LIT-Protocol/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 # Generating Session Signatures

 [Session signatures](./intro.md) can be obtained using the [getSessionSigs](https://v5.api-docs.getlit.dev/classes/lit_node_client_src.LitNodeClientNodeJs.html#getSessionSigs) method provided by the Lit SDK.
-This method will generate a _session keypair_ for you locally, and will use the `authNeededCallback` method you specify to sign the session keypair, authorizing it to use the specified [Lit Resources and Abilities](./resources-and-abilities.md) on the Lit network.
+This method will generate a _session keypair_ for you locally, and will use the `authNeededCallback` method you specify to sign the Session Keypair, authorizing it to use the specified [Lit Resources and Abilities](./resources-and-abilities.md) on the Lit network.

 Below we will walk through an example of generating session signatures, the full code implementation can be found [here](https://github.com/LIT-Protocol/developer-guides-code/blob/wyatt/get-session-sigs-via-auth-sig/get-session-sigs-via-auth-sig/nodejs).